Medical Payments Insurance For Motorcycle Riders

 Your medical payments coverage would take care of your deductible, and you'd be able to apply the remaining $2,000 worth of coverage towards your co-pays or other medical expenses.

 Medical Payments vs. PIP

-If you live in one of the handful of "no-fault" states, you may notice that medical payments coverage is very similar to personal injury protection (PIP) coverage.
+If you live in one of the handful of "no-fault" states - where no-fault car insurance is mandatory for standard vehicles - you may notice that medical payments coverage is very similar to personal injury protection (PIP) coverage.

 While both will provide financial protection towards your medical costs after a crash regardless of who caused the accident, there are some differences between medical payments coverage and PIP.
 For example, medical payments will not typically cover loss of income, while PIP will.

 With standard automobiles, there usually isn't a question of whether you should purchase PIP or medical payments coverage, as the majority of "no-fault" states require it.